notanumber-sys/Effects-of-Design-Space-Discretization/README.md

 # Effects of Design Space Discretization on Constraint Based Design Space Exploration
 This is the repository containing code and related material for the master's thesis project *Effects of Design Space Discretization on Constraint Based Design Space Exploration*.
 The following instructions are for the code contained in the `experiments`-subdirectory which is what is relevant for reproducing the results.
+The other directories in the repository are:
+ - `figures`: Contains the figures used in the report.
+ - `mra_example`: Contains the code to generate the figure illustrating MRA included in the report.
+ - `plan`: The initial project plan.
+ - `tests`: Various solutions to constraint-programming problems.

 ## Installation
 Requirements: